aigjermo/multicast-presentation/src/b-interdomain.md

 . . .

-The original packages may never reach receivers since forwarding state may not already be established.
+The original packets may never reach receivers since forwarding state may not yet be established.

 . . .